Hinge Adjustment for a Door’s Final Fit

 A proud hinge might creak or bind

 Fine-tune the mortise for a good fit.
-A hinge leaf that stands proud of the jamb face can prevent a door from operating properly.
+A hinge leaf that stands proud of the face of the jamb can prevent a door from operating properly.
 Remove the screws to reveal the mortise.
 If the hinge leaf and the mortise were not aligned so that the hinge leaf was fully seated in the mortise when the screws were driven, there will be a compression mark from the hinge.
 With a utility knife, carefully cut along this line to expand the mortise.
-Use a sharp chisel to remove the wood waste and to clear any paint, tape, or wood debris that might keep the hinge from seating fully in the mortise; then reattach the hinge.
+Use a sharp chisel to remove the wood waste and clear any paint, tape, or wood debris that might keep the hinge from seating fully in the mortise; then reattach the hinge.

-Get the screw hole on target
+Get the screw holes aligned correctly

-John Tetreault (top), Charlie Reina (bottom)
+Photos: John Tetreault (top), Charlie Reina (bottom)

 Adjust the gap by bending the hinges